JBrejnholt/DemoOperator/README.md

 ## Prerequisite

-1. dotnet 6.0 sdk
+1. dotnet 6.0 and 7.0 sdk
 2. vs code
-3. have a local Kubernetes cluster running (k8s or k3s)
+3. have a local Kubernetes cluster running (k8s or k3s) with admin access

 ## Set up KubeOps .Net Operator